-Internet access is widely available and required in all courses.
+Internet access and WiFi is widely available and required in all courses.

 The department maintains two computer laboratories for the use of its students.